Many times, you may hear this term sailing the high seas. I have always wondered exactly what that term means.

 How Long Did It Take to Build the Whole Great Wall of China?

 The Great Wall of China took over 2,000 years to build.
-The building span many Chinese Dynasties or for about 22 centuries.
+The building spans many Chinese Dynasties for about 22 centuries.
 The construction of the wall ended in the Ming Dynasty in 1644.
 The Great Wall is one of the most significant human-made construction projects globally; the Great Wall is over 21,196 kilometers or 13,171 miles.
 There are over 25,000 watchtowers scattered throughout the Great Wall structure.